justjev/BoringBananasCompany/README.md

 12.replace all boring bananas text with stock example -matching case - in all files in this repository. set desired price at constant bananaPrice = xxxxxxxxxxxxxxx -google eth to wei for this number. set desired max items at constat MAX_BANANAS = update function withdraw to split payments to multiple parties

-13.build your website - i am still unsure how the javascript works on this for the minting functions
+13.build your website - use vsstudio code. put website on on local server to test. use next.js as engine. next.js is owned by vercel. use vercel as host. upload website to github, import to vercel, it automatically deploys it and gives you a link. bind that to your domain. index.js and mint.js are the webpages. they use tailwind css as a library.

+    go to your github directory in the command line on vsstudio and enter yarn
+    yarn dev (opens local host server on github page)

-14.use remixd, compiler version v0.7.6+commit.7338295f to compile (cntrl+s).
-Choose StockExample (example.sol) (or banana.sol) in the dropdown contract menu. click ABI below the dropdown, copy and paste it into a .json file. test it in your browser, deploying into vm first. deploy your contract- you will use the injected web3 option to link it to your metamask wallet for mainnet.
+14.use remixd https://remix.ethereum.org, to open the contract .sol file (banana or example) choose compiler version v0.7.6+commit.7338295f to compile (cntrl+s).
+Choose StockExample (example.sol) (or banana.sol) in the dropdown contract menu when deploying. click ABI below the dropdown, copy and paste it into a .json file. test it in your browser, deploying into vm first. deploy your contract- you will use the injected web3 option to link it to your metamask wallet for mainnet.

-15.go to your contract address on etherscan, create account, claim and name your token, upload your contract to verify source
+15.go to your contract address on etherscan, upload your contract source sol file to verify source

 16.launch your website

+16.use etherscan to set baseuri to your api folder https://stockexample.url/api

 17.advertise your nft

 18.use etherscan to read/write contract to saleIsActive = true

+19.use etherscan _reserveAmount to mint developer tokens

-19.after all sales are complete update provenence hash/lock license
+19.after all sales are complete use etherscan to update provenence hash and lock license

 on windows you will need vsstudio running, and a virtual install of ubuntu